The Waiting List is how we assemble our group

 Stationary, Paper, Envelopes, Business Cards, Note Cards and Index Cards

 Writing Implements: a collection of your favorite pens

-Electronic Toys and Connections
+Electronics Toys and Connections

 Bring 1 (better 2) converter outlets

-Your last smart phone, for streaming hotel Wi-Fi
+A second (perhaps inactive) smart phone, for streaming hotel Wi-Fi

-You can’t stream Netflix in Europe
+You can’t stream certain content (Netflix) in Europe